Carson Kelly Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 19th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Dodgers' 4.45 team ERA ranks 19th across all MLB pitching staffs.

-- Dodgers pitchers combine to allow 129 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Dodgers pitchers combine to give up 129 total home runs at a clip of 1.2 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.